ianlancaster/react-native-web-quickstart/README.md

 #### Start a view layer
 `npm run start:web` or `npm run start:ios` or `npm run start:android`

+###### Note for Android:

+Make sure you closely follow the android section of the [getting started guide](https://facebook.github.io/react-native/docs/getting-started.html) for react native.
+In addition, the first time you build in Android Studio you should get some warnings saying that the build tool version for a few files is too low.
+For each of these files click on 'open file' and change buildToolsVersion to "25.0.0".
+You should then be able to build without issues.
+Make sure that your emulator is running before you run `npm run start:android`.

 ## Features

 This repository includes many helpful features including: